-Aesthetics of-way on the east side of US 395.
-Therefore, temporary construction activities would not obstruct views of Goose Lake from this designated scenic vista.
 Once construction is completed, the project mostly would be underground and would not be visible to highway travelers or from the Goose Lake scenic vista.
-The project would include certain other above-and belowground equipment, such as the three ILAs, line markers, and vaults (see Figures 5.1-65 and Figure 5.1-76 for examples of these features).
+The project would include certain other aboveand belowground equipment, such as the three ILAs, line markers, and vaults (see Figures 5.1-5 and Figure 5.1-6 for examples of these features).
 As shown on Figure 3-1, the three ILAs are mainly proposed in developed commercial and residential areas, and not located near the Goose Lake scenic vista.
 The line markers would be about 4 feet tall, placed mostly within the existing roadway right-of-way on the east side of the highway at roughly 500-foot intervals, and would be visible to highway travelers but for a short duration only.
 Therefore, the line markers would not obstruct views of Goose Lake or other surrounding landscape features that are visible from US 395.
-The project would not have a substantial adverse effect on a scenic vista, and impacts would be less than significant. b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+The project would not have a substantial adverse effect on a scenic vista, and impacts would be less than significant.

+b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?

 Less Than Significant Impact.
 US 395 is not an officially designated state scenic highway, nor is it an eligible state scenic highway (Caltrans 2020).
 However, it is considered a local scenic highway by Modoc, Lassen, and Sierra Counties.
 The proposed running line and aboveground ancillary equipment would mostly be installed within the existing roadway right-of-way of US 395 or immediately adjacent within in developed commercial or residential areas.
 These areas do not contain scenic resources, such as rock outcroppings or historic buildings.
 In areas within the right-of-way that contain vegetation that could cause a fire hazard for parked vehicles or equipment, the vegetation may be mown or grubbed prior to conduit installation.
 No grading, tree removal or trimming, or extensive vegetation removal is anticipated to be required for the project.
 Once construction of the project is completed, the disturbed areas would be restored to pre-project conditions.
 As described in Section 5.4.
-Biological Resources, the applicant would revegetate areas in accordance with the Revegetation and Restoration Pplan.
-Therefore, the project would not substantially damage scenic resources within a state scenic highway, and impacts would be less than significant. c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Biological Resources, the applicant would not substantially damage scenic resources within a state scenic highway, and impacts would be less than significant.

+c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?

 Less Than Significant Impact.
 During construction, the presence of construction equipment, materials, and vehicles in staging areas and material storage yards would be temporarily visible to highway travelers and residents located along US 395 and in the communities of Standish and Buntingville in Lassen County, and the City of Alturas.
 Construction activities would occur mostly within the existing roadway right-of-way and are expected to only last for a few days at each location.
 As required by APM AES-1, the applicant would maintain the project site and staging areas in a clean and orderly state.
 Additionally, the proposed construction staging areas would be located away from public views where possible.
 Upon completion of construction, the project site and staging areas would be returned to pre-project conditions.
+Therefore, temporary construction activities would not substantially degrade the existing visual character or quality of the project area, and impacts would be less than significant.